-The district also administers tests to meet the purposes and requirements of various instructional programs - such as ACCUPLACER, End-of-Pathway Assessments (EOPAs), MAP for gifted program identification, AP, and International Baccalaureate (IB).
+The district also administers tests to meet the purposes and requirements of various instructional programs - such as ACCUPLACER, End-of-Pathway Assessments (EOPAs), assessments for gifted program identification (NWEA MAP Growth, TTCT, etc.), AP, and International Baccalaureate (IB).

-In the interest of students, and to ensure that the information provided by the above-mentioned nonstate/non-federal assessments is reliable and valid, appropriate test security protocols, as defined by the district-level assessment program owners and/or testing product vendor(s), must be implemented with fidelity.
+In the interest of students, and to ensure that the information provided by the above-mentioned non-state/non-federal assessments is reliable and valid, appropriate test security protocols, as defined by the district-level assessment program owners and/or testing product vendor(s), must be implemented with fidelity.
 The district reserves the right to apply, when deemed appropriate, the standards established by the GaPSC and the guidance provided by this Handbook to any case where it is determined the integrity and/or security of these assessments have been compromised.